 - If either parent becomes violent when using drugs, remember that violence always harms children even if they are not physically hurt.
-See the topic 'More than arguments - domestic violence' for ideas about how to protect the children.
+See the topic 'Family violence' for ideas about how to protect the children.

 - As children get older they may need to learn basic first aid.

 - There are support groups for young people when there is someone in the family who is abusing alcohol or other drugs.
-There is some information you may find helpful in the Teen topic 'Coping with alcohol in the home'.
+There is information in the Teen topic 'Alcohol - coping with alcohol in the home'.
 They could also call the Kids Helpline 1800 55 1800 (Australia only).